Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Snapping turtles are omnivores and need to consume both plants and animals.
-Snappers can eat small fish, crickets, worms, and leafy greens in both the wild and as pets.
-It’s important to feed your snapping turtle a balanced diet that is rich in vitamins and minerals.
-Never feed your adult snapping turtle more than three times per week.
+Snapping turtles are omnivores and consume both plants and animals.
+Snappers can eat small prey, crickets, worms, and leafy greens in both the wild and as pets.
+It’s important to feed your snapping turtle a diet that you’ve discussed with your veterinarian, as they have very unique nutritional requirements when kept as pets.

 Featured Image Credit: Scottslm, Pixabay